 Desktop Photocopier Machine

-Desktop photocopiers provide the perfect solution for business that don’t have a lot of space, or don’t do a huge amount of printing day, to day.
+A desktop photocopier provides the perfect solution for businesses that don’t have a lot of space, or don’t do a huge amount of printing day, to day.
 These photocopiers do what they say on the tin – they are small enough to sit on a desktop and come with a whole host of additional features in one small box.
 Desktop photocopiers tend to be A4 only devices, as the mechanisms required to pass A3 paper through the photocopier would make the device too large and heavy to sit on a desk.

 Desktop photocopiers can be incredibly basic, or multifunctional with advanced features.
 The latest desktop copiers are multifunction and can work as a scanner, printer and photocopier all in one device.
 Some even have the option to fax, if your business still requires fax functionality.